AstroMined/pygithub-mcp-server/docs/active_context.md

 # Active Context

 ## Current Focus
 Improving overall test coverage, with a particular focus on implementing real API testing as outlined in ADR-002.
-We've successfully fixed failing tests and significantly improved test quality by replacing mocks with realistic data structures.
+We've successfully fixed failing tests, improved error handling, and significantly improved test quality by replacing mocks with realistic data structures.

 Our current focus is on:
 1. Implementing real API testing through integration tests
 2. Creating realistic test fixtures that don't rely on mocks
 3. Improving converters test coverage with realistic data structures
-4. Addressing low-coverage modules (client, rate_limit, errors)
+4. Addressing low-coverage modules (client, rate_limit, operations)
 5. Ensuring all new tests follow the ADR-002 approach of avoiding mocks

-We've made several improvements to test coverage and fixed failing tests.
+We've made several improvements to test coverage, fixed bugs, and enhanced error handling.
 Key enhancements include:

 1. Fixed the handling of `None` values in the `create_tool_response` function by properly using `json.dumps(None)` to produce "null" rather than the string "None".